bluebird75/luaunit/README.txt

 setup/teardown functionality.
 A wide range of assertions are supported.

-Luaunit supports several output format, like Junit or TAP, for easier integration into Continuous Integration platforms like Jenkins and Maven.
+Luaunit supports several output format, like Junit or TAP, for easier integration into Continuous Integration platforms (Jenkins, Maven, ...) .
 The integrated command-line options provide a flexible interface to select tests by name or patterns, control output format, set verbosity, ...